The Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA)

 - Title VIII – Other Matters, including a requirement that the Department of Homeland Security ensure that the civil rights and civil liberties of persons are not diminished by efforts, activities, and programs aimed at securing the homeland.

-A detailed CRS summary of the law is found at: http://thomas.loc.gov/cgi-bin/bdquery/z?d108:SN02845:@@@D&summ2=m&.
+The Congressional Research Service (CRS) wrote a detailed summary of the IRTPA.
 The Act discusses matters as diverse as the processing of security clearances, the relationship between the United States and Saudi Arabia, and the digital television conversion deadline.

 General Provisions.
 IRTPA modified many aspects of the federal intelligence and terrorism-prevention organizations.
 For example, it: